Neuron Plugin for TensorBoard (Trn1)

 time spent on this type of operation compared to the rest of the model.

 The operator timeline view is a detailed look into a single execution with Neuron.
-Compute and data transfers are shown as two separate processes, with each showing a hierarchical view of the framework operators and their correspondingg HLO operation.
+A high level overview at the top breaks down the execution into categories, including Neuron Runtime setup time, as well as NeuronCore compute engine and DMA engine busyness.
+Activity on the compute and DMA engines are further categorized as compute, control, and data transfer intervals which are shown as separate processes, with each showing a hierarchical view of the framework operators and their corresponding HLO operation.
 The fused operations can be a result of compiler optimizations or are operations that are running in parallel on the device.
 Each bar can be clicked to show information regarding which operators are overlapped.

 This view can give better insight into how operators translate to Neuron, as well as how certain Neuron compiler options may improve performance.